AI Palm Reading: How Computer Vision Reads Your Palm

 Hand Detection

-The moment you hold your palm in front of the camera, computer vision identifies your hand and isolates it from the background.
-It determines orientation, identifies all five fingers, and establishes the boundaries of your palm.
+Hold your palm in front of the camera and computer vision finds your hand instantly.
+It isolates it from the background, figures out the orientation, identifies all five fingers, and maps the boundaries of your palm.
 This happens in milliseconds.

 Landmark Mapping

-AI places digital landmarks across your hand — key reference points at each finger joint, the base of the thumb, the edges of the palm, and the wrist line.
+AI drops digital landmarks across your hand: key reference points at each finger joint, the base of the thumb, the edges of the palm, and the wrist line.
 These landmarks create a geometric map of your hand's proportions.
 Is your palm square or rectangular?
 Are your fingers long relative to your palm, or short?
-These measurements determine your hand shape — Earth, Air, Fire, or Water — which is the foundation of any palm reading.
+These measurements determine your hand shape (Earth, Air, Fire, or Water), which is the foundation of any palm reading.

 Line Detection